hifi-finance/docs/protocol/technical-reference/core/h-token.md

 Requirements:

-- Must be called after maturation.
+- Can only be called after maturation.
-- The amount to redeem cannot be zero.
+- The amount of underlying to redeem cannot be zero.
 - There must be enough liquidity in the contract.

 #### Parameters